In times of economic stress the freelancer economy expands, bringing with it new opportunities to reimagine your career.

 The rise in the number of freelancers shows that the nature of work is shifting in Australia.
 Many people are choosing to work for themselves and businesses are increasingly relying on freelancers to provide skills and services.

-According to research from the analyst firm Gartner, many organisations responded to the pandemic’s impact by reducing their freelancer budgets, but there has since been a shift.
+Research from the analyst firm Gartner, many organisations responded to the pandemic’s economic impact by reducing their freelancer budgets, but there has since been a shift.

 Businesses will continue to expand their use of contractors to maintain more flexibility in workforce management post-COVID.